 Union, Monmouth, Middlesex, Ocean County Sex Crime Lawyer

 Luring is a serious criminal charge that applies when a person persuades or entices a child into a vehicle or isolated area in order to commit a sexual offense with or against the child.
 Like other sexual abuse crimes, a conviction for luring can lead to jail time, fines, and registration as a sex offender.
 The stigma attached to sex offenses involving children is severe, and even if you’re innocent, just being accused of a luring crime can damage your reputation forever.

 If you’ve been charged with luring in Union, Monmouth, Middlesex, or Ocean County, you need a knowledgeable and experienced sex crime defense attorney who will defend your right to be treated as innocent until proven guilty and who will press every available legal defense.

-I am Anthony N. Palumbo and I am a criminal defense attorney at the law firm of Palumbo & Renaud.
+I am Anthony N. Palumbo and I am a criminal defense attorney at The Law Offices of Anthony N. Palumbo.
 I know how serious luring charges can be and with more than 35 years of experience as a former prosecutor and public defender, I know the best strategies to protect your rights.
 To learn what I can do to reduce or eliminate your charges, contact me online or at 1-866-664-8118 for a free initial consultation.
-Together we'll go through the circumstances of the alleged offense, the process ahead, possible defenses, and the likely outcome of your case.
+Together we’ll go through the circumstances of the alleged offense, the process ahead, possible defenses, and the likely outcome of your case.

 Second degree luring